vkli/Chainlink-Hackathon-2021/README.md

 Project for https://chain.link/hackathon

-We know that data can be published on the immutable ledger using blockchain, but how can we publish a file
+We know that files can be published on the blockchain, but how can we publish a file
 1) with a verifiable timestamp
 2) without high transaction fees